pietradev/pietradev/README.md

 -->

 **<h1>⚡Pietra Oliveira</h1>**
 **I am a Full Stack Developer student dedicated to harnessing technology to enhance human capabilities, not to constrain them.
-I believe in developing solutions that prioritize user needs and foster technological advancement in service of society.`**
+I believe in developing solutions that prioritize user needs and foster technological advancement in the service of society.**

 > **<h2>Skills</h2>**
 - :coffee: **Programming Languages:** Java, C++, Python, JavaScript <br>